defold/defold.github.io/manuals/project-setup.md

 language: en
 layout: manual
 title: Project setup
+toc:
+- Project setup
-toc: '["Project setup","Creating a new local project","Adding the project to GitHub","Open an existing project","Open a recent project"]'
+- Creating a new local project
+- Adding the project to GitHub
+- Open an existing project
+- Open a recent project
 ---

 # Project setup